plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

      ```

 5. **Update all devices associated with ID-1:**
-   - Update all devices associated with ID-1 to the offline state and send the event `DeviceMetadataUpdated` to the event bus.
+   - The Resource Aggregate updates all devices associated with ID-1 to the offline state and sends the `DeviceMetadataUpdated` event to the event bus.

 6. **Confirm offline services:**
-   - Confirm offline services and remove them from the database.
+   - The Resource Aggregate confirms the offline services and removes them from the database.

    ```jsonc
      {